dmd-program/dmd-300-master/design-project-2/project-2-project-description.md

 [Access ebook through Penn State library](https://catalog.libraries.psu.edu/catalog/33839629)

 This book explores the state of AI-driven automation in knowledge industries like journalism, tech, business, and — yes, design.
-Roose is a New York Times contributor and co-host of the tech podcast Hard Fork.
-In **************Futureproof,************** he outlines nine rules for living and working in the “age of automation.”
+Roose is a New York Times contributor and co-host of the tech podcast [Hard Fork](https://www.nytimes.com/column/hard-fork).
+He also made headlines in 2023 for [a conversation](https://www.nytimes.com/2023/02/16/technology/bing-chatbot-transcript.html) with Bing's AI chatbot, where the program called itself Sydney and proclaimed its love for Roose.

+In ***Futureproof***.
+Roose outlines nine rules for living and working in the “age of automation.”
 The fourth rule, “Leave Handprints” is one of the most applicable to artists and designers, but the other rules all offer useful approaches to maintaining a healthy mind and creative practice.
 So I’m also asking you to read the short appendix, where Roose shares actual examples of how to apply his rules to everyday life.

 ## Instructions